QuentinRa/blog.quentinra.dev/programming/web/android/core/tuning.md

 <item name="switchStyle">@style/Widget.TipTime.CompoundButton.Switch</item>
 ```

-By convention, each style should have a parent, and be named as the parent, while replacing the "MaterialComponents" by "YOUR_APP_NAME".
+By convention, each style should have a parent, and be named as the parent, while replacing the "MaterialComponents" with "YOUR_APP_NAME".

 ```xml
 <examples>